Nuclear Weapons Free Zones in Canada: Background

 In 1963, The newly elected Liberal government of Lester B. Pearson announced its intention to equip Canadian forces with atomic weapons, a move that surprised many supporters of the Liberal Party.
 The nuclear warheads were formerly owned by the United States and in many cases remained in the custody of American personnel on Canadian bases, to be turned over to Canadian forces in wartime.
 However, public opposition to nuclear weapons grew over the course of the 1960s, and with the election of Pierre Trudeau, the government took measures to begin denuclearizing the Canadian Forces.
 This coincided with a decline in the importance of tactical nuclear weapons in favor of strategic nuclear weapons, and thus this decision was not entirely a political gesture.
 Many of the systems procured by Canada were intended to counter nuclear-armed bombers and were unable to counter the Intercontinental Ballistic Missiles that the Soviet Union put into service.
-Nonetheless, W25 “Genie” air-to-air rockets remained in service until 1984.
+Nonetheless, W25 "Genie" air-to-air rockets remained in service until 1984.

 To a large extent, the Anti-Nuclear movement took shape in the 1960s.
 Anti-nuclear protests were held in response to American nuclear-capable air defense missiles in the early 1960s and continued throughout the decade.
-University activist groups, Women’s Rights organizations, and religious groups played a formative role in the movement.
+University activist groups, Women's Rights organizations, and religious groups played a formative role in the movement.
 The push for Nuclear Weapons Free Zones in the Canadian context largely stems from nuclear-armed American forces on Canadian soil.
 As Canada did not own any nuclear weapons outright, much of Canadian anti-nuclear activism focused on eliminating their presence in Canada.
-Advocacy for nuclear-weapon-free zones during the cold found the most success on the municipal level, while the federal level met similar proposals with little interest.
+Advocacy for nuclear-weapon-free zones during the Cold War found the most success on the municipal level, while the federal level met similar proposals with little interest.